-Football fans sometimes think of professional players as super-humans capable of playing 90 minutes every day, but sometimes they aren’t even fit enough to train between games.
+Football fans sometimes think professional players are capable of playing 90 minutes every day, but sometimes they aren’t even fit enough to train between games.

 It often goes overlooked that some footballers put themselves through incredible physical strain to play week in, week out.